OpenCTI-Platform/connectors/external-import/thehive/README.md

 AttributeError: 'str' object has no attribute 'get'
 ```

-The connector try to make API call but the type given is not the one expected (`case` or `alert`) so the given exception will be raised and it will end the loop:
+The connector tries to make an API call but the type given is not the one expected (`case` or `alert`) so the given exception will be raised and it will end the loop:

 ![Exception on type](./docs/media/exception.png)